CentralLabFacilities/bonsai/docs/source/general/memory.rst

 Memory slots are created using the :ref:`MemoryFactory class <section_factory_class>`.
 This will create instances of ``ObjectSlots`` which inherit from the ``MemorySlot`` interface (both implemented in the ``bonsai_core`` repository).

-Slot have several functions that you can use:
+Slots have several functions that you can use:

 .. list-table:: Slot Functions
    :widths: 15 15